The goals of

 varicose veins, and the vein is tied off (ligated) and removed

-Treatment may be necessary to remove the damaged veins,
+Treatment may be needed to remove the damaged veins,

 treat complications, or correct an underlying problem that is causing the